fgo-repo/bosel/README.md

 It'll allow you to map your inputs with categories.
 Once generated, the Excel output will group your data by date and categories (pivot + graph).
 An extra sheet will group your expenses and earnings by months.
+It'll also allow different versions of mapping by bank.

 Csv and Excel files (xlsx) are accepted as inputs.